EQAR’s vision is a coherent quality assurance framework for the European Higher Education Area..

 and forms a key part of the European Higher Education Area infrastructure.

-The concept of a European register of quality assurance agencies was initially welcomed by the ministers of the Bologna signatory countries in 2005 at their Bergen summit.
+The concept of a European register of quality assurance agencies is welcomed by the ministers of the Bologna signatory countries in 2005 at their Bergen summit.
+The first version of the ESG is adopted by the same ministers.

 At their summit in London in May 2007 ministers “welcome[d] the establishment of a register by the E4 group, working in partnership, based on their proposed operational model” in their Communiqué.
 The E4 Group* presented the operational model to ministers in the Report to the London Conference of Ministers on a European Register of Quality Assurance Agencies.